Cytnx-dev/Cytnx/Readme.md

     32. [Fix] Compare of two Bonds will now also check qnums.
     33. [New][experiment] SparseUniTensor.Trace() now support rank-2 symmetric UniTensor -> scalar
     34. [New][experiment] Contract of SparseUniTensor with two SUT with same labels -> scalar is now avaliable
+    35. [Fix] DMRG initialize does not properly normalize the init state.

     v0.7.3